I’ve received several questions lately about how to make kombucha, so it’s time for a tell-all post…

 - Leave the kombucha alone for 7-10 days.
 It all depends on the temperature and batch size.
 Our kombucha is finished in 7 days.

 - When the kombucha is ready, you can begin a second ferment (see below) or simply pour the kombucha into bottles with airtight lids.
+We use a narrow funnel with a strainer for this step, in order to catch the strings of yeast.
+It’s safe to drink them, so it’s really more of a preference.

 - Either way, this is the time to add flavorings if desired.
+Our favorite flavor combo is Vanilla Orange.

 We store our bottled kombucha in the fridge because we like to drink it cold.
 Chilling the kombucha also slows down the fermentation process, which would continue to occur if left at room temperature.